 Aldridge helps Spurs escape pesky Pelicans, 113-108

-“The hardest teams to play against in this league is the guys that want to be out there and play that don’t get the opportunity to play that much,” said San Antonio’s DeMar DeRozan, who had 13 points, six rebounds and five assists.
-“Because they’re going to bring a whole type of intensity and type of play that you’re probably not used to.
-A lot of things come unexpected and they really have nothing to lose.”

-The Spurs led for all but the opening basket in successfully sweeping a four-game homestand, but their fifth straight victory didn’t come with some drama.
+The Spurs led for all but the opening basket in successfully sweeping a four-game homestand, but it didn’t come with some drama.

-A bat began hovering above the court three minutes into the game, causing officials to delay play.
-It was the second straight home game delayed by the winged intruders, with three bats buzzing the court Thursday night against Brooklyn.
-Arena workers were able to shoo the bats into the rafters against the Nets, but the Spurs were better prepared against the Pelicans.
+The bat began hovering above the court three minutes into the game, causing officials to delay play.
+It was the second straight home game delayed by the winged intruders, with three bats buzzing the court Thursday night against Phoenix.
+Arena workers were able to shoo the bats into the rafters against the Suns, but the Spurs were better prepared against the Pelicans.

 Rudy Gay and Marco Belinelli added 17 points each for San Antonio.